SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-8-1-exam-preparation/complex-conditions-problems/complex-conditions-problems.md

 ![](/assets/chapter-8-1-images/05.Date-after-5-days-03.png)

-We check if **the day** has not exceeded the number of days it has in the **month**.
-If so, we must deduct the days of the month from the received day in order to check which day of the next month our day corresponds to.
+We check if **the day** has not exceeded the number of days in the **month**.
+If so, we must deduct the days of the month from the obtained day in order to calculate which day of the next month our day corresponds to.

 ![](/assets/chapter-8-1-images/05.Date-after-5-days-04.png)